anegg0/doc.palm.readthedocs/docs/HowTo/Mint-NFT-using-Hardhat.md

 ---
-Description: How to mint an NFT on Palm using Hardhat.
+description: how to mint an nft on palm using hardhat.
 ---

-# How to mint an NFT on Palm using Hardhat
+# How to mint an NFT on the Palm network using Hardhat

 This guide walks you through minting an NFT on the Palm network using [Hardhat](https://hardhat.org/)